-ABOUT PASTOR JOHN
+ABOUT PASTOR JOHN and RWANDA

 John Rutsindintwarane was born in Tanzania on February 19, 1963 – four years after his parents had fled Rwanda to escape violence there.
 His father died two years later.
 John was raised by his mother, Kabasinga Beltirde, in the Nkwenda/Kimuli Refugee Settlement.
 Although the primary school he attended was very limited it did have a small library including books donated by churches in America.
 John still remembers eagerly reading many of these books, including a primer on American history.
 He attended secondary school in Bukoba, Tanzania where he excelled, but when it was time to enroll in college he was denied a governmental scholarship because he was a Rwandan refugee.
 Still he persevered and managed to attend Katoke Teachers Training College also in Bukoba and then St. Paul’s Theological College in Kenya where he earned an Advanced Diploma in Theology.